Lincoln's Lost Speech: Whitney version

 In 1896, Chicago attorney Henry Clay Whitney published his account of the speech in an issue of McClure's Magazine.
 Whitney claimed he had taken notes during the speech and based his version of the speech upon those notes.
+He said that after a lapse of forty years, Ida M. Tarbell urged him to publish these notes, which he did.
+In a book, limited to 500 copies and bound in white boards, the speech was reproduced by the Republican Club of the City of New York as a souvenir for its annual Lincoln Dinner on February 12, 1897.
+There are no other printings of the speech.

 Initially, Whitney's version was given some credibility.
-Ida Tarbell sought out Joseph Medill, who was present at the Lost Speech, and he claimed that Whitney's version displayed "remarkable accuracy".
+Ida Tarbell sought out Joseph Medill, who was present at the Lost Speech while working as a reporter for the Chicago Tribune, and he claimed that Whitney's version displayed "remarkable accuracy".

 Tarbell was unwittingly carried away by the story, but others were skeptical.
 Former Lincoln private secretary John George Nicolay declared Whitney's version devoid of Lincoln's style and a fraud.
 Robert Lincoln, Abraham's son, agreed with Nicolay's assessment.
 In 1900, the McLean County Historical Society declared their skepticism.
-In modern times, Lincoln researcher and Director of the Chicago Historical Society Paul M. Angle exposed Whitney's version of the speech and his claims of its validity as a "fabrication".
+In modern times, Lincoln researcher and director of the Chicago Historical Society Paul M. Angle exposed Whitney's version of the speech and his claims of its validity as a "fabrication".